 Summer semester appeals - August 1 of the following year

 Fall semester appeals - December 1 of the following year

 Can I get verification of my residence with the University of Memphis?

-Yes!
-We do provide verification for things like DHS, driver’s licenses, MLGW, etc. To get a verification letter, email us Proof of Residence a request.
+We do provide verification for things like DHS, driver’s licenses, MLGW, etc. To get a verification letter, email us Proof of Residence request.

 Is it possible to change to another room/location?

-Room Change is the Thursday and Friday during the first week of school.
+Room Change is the Thursday and Friday of the first week of school.
 During this time, talk to your Residence Life Coordinators and Resident Advisors.
 If space permits, you may move rooms or locations.
 If you need to move outside of Room Change because of a serious issue or emergency, you need to speak to the RLC or RA about any potential move.
-You will receive more information after check-in.
+You will receive more information about Room Change at check-in.

 What if I cannot make it to the regular check-in times?

 If you cannot make it to regular check-in, you need to email us and request to be added to the late arrival list.
 When you arrive, you'll need to get a late arrival pass from the ResLife office in Centennial 175 before checking in at your assigned residence hall.